oinkhub/papers/Argonaut/Agenda.md

 -- On demand

 # Solution
+We can can navigate you,
+even if you are offline.

 - How does it work online
 - What is usable offline
 - What can we store